Effective Assessment & Feedback: Making Every Comment Count

 Key questions

-• Are your assessments aligned with what you want pupils to learn?
+- Are your assessments tightly aligned with what you most want pupils to know and be able to do?

-• Do pupils understand and act on your feedback, or do comments go unread?
+- Do pupils understand and act on your feedback, or do comments sit in books unread?

 How this course will change practice